Nurse, golf player and motor mechanic among those convicted for drink-driving in Sussex

 How to spot the signs of romance fraud or a romance fraud victim

-What to do if you spot a fake profile or have been contact by fraudsters online
+What to do if you spot a fake profile or have been contacted by fraudsters online

 How to protect yourself from romance fraud